Marc Anthony: Awards and honors

-Marc Anthony has sold over 12 million albums worldwide, receiving numerous gold and platinum certifications from the Recording Industry Association of America (RIAA) along the way.
-He has been recognized by New York magazine as one of the Ten Most Influential New Yorkers, was inaugurated into the Billboard Hall of Fame in 2012, and was given a Lifetime Achievement Award by the Congressional Hispanic Caucus Institute in Washington, D.C. in September 2009.
+Anthony has sold over 12 million albums worldwide, receiving numerous gold and platinum certifications from the Recording Industry Association of America (RIAA) along the way.
+He has been recognized by New York magazine as one of the Ten Most Influential New Yorkers, was inaugurated into the Billboard Hall of Fame in 2012, and was given a Lifetime Achievement Award by the Congressional Hispanic Caucus Institute in Washington, D.C., in September 2009.
 He has won a total of 29 Premio Lo Nuestro Latin Music awards, the most for any male artist, and has been honored with the ASCAP Founders Award.
-He's received twelve Billboard Latin Music Awards, three Billboard Awards, and a special recognition from the Univisión television network in the last 2 years.
+He has received twelve Billboard Latin Music Awards, three Billboard Awards, and a special recognition from the Univisión television network in the last two years.

-He received his first Grammy in 1998 for Best Latin Tropical Performance for Contra La Corriente, directed, arranged and produced by Ángel "Cucco" Peña, followed by the first-ever Latin Grammy Song of the Year award for Dímelo (I Need to Know) in 2000.
+Anthony received his first Grammy in 1998 for Best Latin Tropical Performance for "Contra La Corriente", directed, arranged and produced by Ángel "Cucco" Peña, followed by the first-ever Latin Grammy Song of the Year award for "Dímelo" ("I Need to Know") in 2000.
 With momentum from that hit single, Marc Anthony, his eponymous English-language album debut, went triple-platinum in the US, and helped usher in the Latin pop explosion of 1999–2000.
 In 2005 he received double best-album Grammys: Best Latin Pop Album for Amar Sin Mentiras, and Best Salsa Album for Valió la Pena.

-Marc Anthony has had 25 Billboard chart hits – most recently, Vivir Mi Vida and Flor Pálida, which have received more than over 680 million views and 270 million YouTube views respectively.
+Anthony has had 25 Billboard chart hits – most recently, "Vivir Mi Vida" and "Flor Pálida", which have received more than over 680 million views and 270 million YouTube views respectively.
 In May 2015 he received his second Vevo PL certification for 100 million views of his video A Quien Quiero Mentirle.
-In 2013, Vivir Mi Vida, the first single from 3.0, spent 18 consecutive weeks at No. 1 on Billboard, making it the longest-running #1 single of all time.
+In 2013, "Vivir Mi Vida", the first single from 3.0, spent 18 consecutive weeks at No. 1 on Billboard, making it the longest-running No. 1 single of all time.
 It received the Latin Grammy Award for Record of the Year.
 Anthony was honored as the Person of the Year by the Latin Recording Academy on November 16, 2016, for his musical contributions and philanthropic work.

 In 2023, Rolling Stone ranked Anthony at number 167 on its list of the 200 Greatest Singers of All Time.

 Other ventures

 Philanthropy

-Marc Anthony and entrepreneur Henry Cárdenas launched the Maestro Cares Foundation in January 2012.
+Anthony and entrepreneur Henry Cárdenas launched the Maestro Cares Foundation in January 2012.
 In 2014, the foundation opened an orphanage in La Romana, Dominican Republic.
 In 2015, the foundation opened a youth home and school in Barranquilla, Colombia.

 In 2017, Anthony teamed-up with his ex-wife Jennifer Lopez and Alex Rodriguez to host One Voice: Somos Live!, a telethon supporting efforts to aid Puerto Rico's recovery in the aftermath of Hurricane Maria.